Service and quality beyond expectation.

 What is Heat-Treated Glass?

-Heat-treated glass is annealed glass that has undergone a tempering thermal process to increase its durability, enhance resistance to mechanical stresses, and make it safer in case of breakage by achieving specific break patterns.
-After cutting the annealed glass panel(s) down to the required dimensions, each panel is transferred to a furnace where it is heated to a high temperature and then rapidly or slowly cooled by blowing air onto both sides simultaneously.
+Heat-treated glass is annealed glass that has undergone a thermal tempering process to increase its durability, enhance resistance to mechanical stresses, and improve safety through specific breakage characteristics.
+After cutting the annealed glass panel to required dimensions and completing all fabrication work, each panel is transferred to a furnace where it is heated to high temperature and then cooled by blowing air onto both sides simultaneously.
+The cooling rate determines whether the glass becomes heat-strengthened or fully tempered.

 Where is Heat-Treated Glass Used?